btrettel/flt/to-do.md

 - How to do pure Monte Carlo uncertainty propagation?
 Include the RNG type in the MC derived type?
 - Along side fmutate, make a simple test case reduction program for Fortran (freduce?).
 Just delete lines to reduce test cases.
     - <https://gcc.gnu.org/pipermail/fortran/2009-October/030302.html>
-- Remove underscores in module and program names for consistency.
-    - `unittest` to `unit_test`?
 - dataplot-like approach to ease adding tests (but use namelists instead of a single CSV file)
 - Use exiftool in combination with gnuplot to add metadata to plots to (for example) ease identification of which data was used to produce the plot.
 Add comments to DXF files to do the same.
 - Verify checksums of all generated images that have them (PNG, for example).